Skip to main content

 Region: Nationwide

-Fried bread dough, crispy outside and soft inside.
-Street food favorite for breakfast or snack.
+Fried bread dough, crisp outside and soft inside.
+A street-food go-to for breakfast or a quick snack.

 Allergens: